scottrlarson/profession/content/home/rates.md

 +++
 Check my [hours](#contact) for availability.

+## Payment Terms

 **I offer discounts for Senior Citizens, Non-profits, Non-business Residential, and Homeless customers for all my services upon request.
 [Call, Text or Visit](#contact) my office for more info.**

-**I accept cash, check or credit card via paypal (A 3% convenience fee will be applied) and it's always before I leave the location.
-Unless I draw up a proposal or quote for an on-going project.**
+**I accept cash, check, or credit card via paypal (A 3% convenience fee will be applied to paypal requests for money).
+Fees are due before the device is released, or before I leave the location.
+Unless I draw up a proposal, or quote for an on-going project.
+Please be prepared to pay me for my time after work requested is complete.
+Not having the proper payment method, or amount may halt any work in progress, prevent me from starting any work, or prevent you from picking up your device.**